radnan/rdn-doctrine/README.md

 }
 ~~~

+### Console commands

+The module also comes with a set of console commands to manage the database schema and generate proxies.

+You can run `vendor/bin/console` to run and get help on the console commands in the `doctrine:` namespace.

 ### Shared entities

 Usually you will have one module that will contain all your common entities such as User entities etc. You will also register a single entity manager for your application with the same name as this module.